jpverkamp/blog/content/reviews/books/Robert Jackson Bennett/The Divine Cities/1 - City of Stairs.md

 ---
 > The city knows.
 It remembers.
 Its past is written in its bones, though the past now speaks in silences.

-The {{< goodreads book="City of Stairs" >}} is a wonderful book.
+The [[City of Stairs]]() is a wonderful book.
 The start is remarkably dense, dropping you into the deep end of a complicated world with flavors I at least wasn't as familiar with where Proper Nouns abound and the rules are uncertain--even to those living therein.

 <!--more-->